lucasdias-infosec/infosec-portfolio/docs/en-us/blue-team-lab/00-base-infra.md

 - The boot process was successfully completed,
 - LUKS and LVM are operational,
 - The server is ready for security tool configuration.

+## 18. Logical Volume Configuration over Encrypted Layer (LUKS + LVM)

+With the system already installed over an encrypted layer (LUKS) and using LVM for logical volume management, dedicated volumes were created for:

+- System and security tool logs,
+- Vulnerable application data and auxiliary services.

+This segmentation aims to provide:

+- Improved structural organization,
+- Isolation between system, logs, and application data,
+- Greater storage control,
+- Simulation of best practices adopted in corporate environments.

+### 18.1 LVM Structure Preparation

+#### 18.1.2 Volume Group Verification

+Available free space was identified in the `ubuntu-vg` Volume Group, residing on the encrypted LUKS container.
+This verification ensured that new volumes could be created without resizing the root volume.

+#### 18.1.3 Logical Volume Creation

+Two new Logical Volumes were created:

+- `lv_logs`

+Size: 10 GB
+Purpose: Storage of system logs, Suricata, Wazuh, Rsyslog, and other monitoring tools.

+- `lv_srv`

+Size: Remaining available space in the Volume Group
+Purpose: Storage of vulnerable applications (e.g., DVWA, Juice Shop) and associated data.

+The creation of these volumes maintains separation between:

+- Operating system (`/`),
+- Critical logs (`/var/log`),
+- Application data (`/srv`).

+### 18.2 Volume Formatting and Preparation

+#### 18.2.1 Filesystem

+The volumes were formatted with:

+- Filesystem: ext4.

+Justification:

+- Stable,
+- Lightweight,
+- Widely supported,
+- Suitable for laboratory environments.

+#### 18.2.2 Migration of Existing Data

+To ensure integrity and preservation of permissions:

+- The `rsync` tool was installed,
+- Existing content from `/var/log` was synchronized to the new dedicated volume.

+The use of `rsync` allowed:

+- Preservation of permissions,
+- Preservation of attributes,
+- Preservation of timestamps,
+- Reduced risk of inconsistencies.

+### 18.3 Persistence and Permanent Mounting

+#### 18.3.1 Updating the `/etc/fstab` File

+To ensure automatic mounting during system startup, the `/etc/fstab` file was edited to include the following entries:

+- `/dev/mapper/ubuntu--vg-lv_logs` → mounted at `/var/log`,
+- `/dev/mapper/ubuntu--vg-lv_srv` → mounted at `/srv`.

+This configuration ensures that:

+- The volumes are automatically mounted during boot,
+- The system maintains structural consistency after reboots.

+#### 18.3.2 System Configuration Update

+After modifying `fstab`, the following command was executed:

+- `systemctl daemon-reload`

+### 18.4 Validation

+After rebooting the system, the following was verified:

+- `/var/log` is mounted on the dedicated `lv_logs` volume,
+- `/srv` is mounted on the `lv_srv` volume,
+- The system boots without errors,
+- The LUKS container is correctly unlocked during boot,
+- LVM recognizes all created Logical Volumes.

+---

+# Conclusion

+Building the infrastructure foundation established the technical pillars of the lab, ensuring a controlled, isolated, and secure environment for implementing monitoring and detection tools.
+The use of UEFI, encryption with LUKS, and volume management with LVM provided greater storage control and increased data protection.
+Network segmentation and virtual environment isolation ensure that tests can be performed without external impact.
+This stage was essential for applying fundamental security concepts such as:

+- Defense in depth,
+- Principle of least privilege,
+- Environment isolation,
+- Architectural planning.

+With the foundation consolidated, the lab is prepared for the installation and configuration of security tools, enabling the simulation of real-world monitoring and incident analysis scenarios.
+The created infrastructure is not only functional but structured with a focus on security best practices from the most fundamental system layer.